scipp/scipp/docs/reference/developer/adr/0016-do-not-support-attrs.rst

 The attributes encountered in files strictly describe the dataset as it was stored, and are not necessarily valid after processing.

 If we consider binary operations such as addition or division, it is not clear how attributes should be handled if they mismatch between operands or are missing in one operand.
-Xarray attempt to do this, but results are not fully consistent, and furthermore lead to complications of some interfaces with keyword arguments the define attribute handling.
+Xarray attempts to do this, but results are not fully consistent, and furthermore lead to complications of some interfaces with keyword arguments to define attribute handling.

 Ignoring binary operations, one could argue that keeping attributes is still useful for unary operations where those problems do not arise.
 However, attributes can nevertheless become invalid:
 For example, a "long_name" attribute may no longer be valid after a unit conversion, or applying a unary function such as ``np.power`` or ``np.sin``.
-The same holds for a "units" attribute &mdash; and issue Scipp avoids for having native handling of units.
+The same holds for a "units" attribute &mdash; and issue Scipp avoids by having native handling of units.
 Here is a brief code example how this goes badly wrong in Xarray:

 .. code-block:: python